fcurella/django-social-share/README.rst

 Usage
 -----
 Add ``{% load social_share %}`` to your HTML template.
-This tag should come before any other template tag unless otherwise.
+This tag should be placed at the top of most of your HTML document and should come before any other template tag unless otherwise.

 Template Objects
 ---------------